 EU policies are increasingly focusing on minimising natural resource use and maximising resource efficiency.
 At the same time, policies and legislation to address waste remain important to ensure excellent management of waste in the EU Member States.

 IEEP works extensively on both natural resources and on product and waste policies.
 Our work consists of analysing existing policies, reviewing legislation and developing new measures.

 IEEP’s work on resources includes research on natural resource use, resource efficiency, sustainable consumption and production, product policy and the circular economy.
 Our work on waste includes reviewing and proposing improvements to existing EU policy and law and Member State measures.
-The work ranges from large-scale research projects to detailed analysis of specific aspects of legislation.
+The work ranges from large-scale research projects to detailed analysis of specific aspects of the legislation.

 IEEP will share its expertise on environmental taxation and the reform of environmentally harmful subsidies at a forum event on greening taxation and subsidies in the Pacific region during the IUCN World Conservation Congress in Hawaii.

 Improving the resource efficient use of wood through cascading the resource from one use to another, requires action throughout the wood flow.
 Current efforts focus on recovering and re-using waste wood but more could be done with the production and utilisation of wood processing residues and improving the balancing between the material and energy use of wood.

 Defining effective and workable sustainability criteria for biofuels is one of the critical steps in decarbonising Europe’s energy sector.
 Such criteria must provide the necessary safeguards for the use of bioresources in Europe, as well as the policy and investment certainty required for sustainable deployment.

 Defining effective and workable sustainability criteria is one of the critical steps in decarbonising Europe’s energy sector.
 They must provide the necessary safeguards for the use of bioresources in Europe, as well as the policy and investment certainty required for sustainable deployment.